Skip to main content

 Custom Purchase Config

-To use your own purchase logic, pass in a custom purchase config to initialize:
+To use your own purchase logic, pass in a custom purchase config to initialize.

 import { createCustomPurchaseConfig } from 'expo-helium';